Applications of artificial intelligence: Facial recognition and image labeling

 AI has been used in facial recognition systems.
 Some examples are Apple's Face ID and Android's Face Unlock, which are used to secure mobile devices.

-China has used facial recognition and artificial intelligence technology in Xinjiang.
+China has used facial recognition and AI technology in Xinjiang.
 In 2017, reporters visiting the region found surveillance cameras installed every hundred meters or so in several cities, as well as facial recognition checkpoints at areas like gas stations, shopping centers, and mosque entrances.
-Human rights groups have criticized the Chinese government for using artificial intelligence facial recognition technology for use in political suppression.
+Human rights groups have criticized the Chinese government for using AI facial recognition technology for use in political suppression.

-The Netherlands has deployed facial recognition and artificial intelligence technology since 2016.
-The database of the Dutch police currently contains over 2.2 million pictures of 1.3 million Dutch citizens.
+The Netherlands has deployed facial recognition and AI technology since 2016.
+As of 2019, the database of the Dutch police contained over 2.2M pictures of 1.3M Dutch citizens.
 This accounts for about 8% of the population.
 In The Netherlands, face recognition is not used by the police on municipal CCTV.

-Image labeling has been used by Google Image Labeler to detect products in photos and to allow people to search based on a photo.
+Image labeling has been used by Google Image Labeler to detect products in photos and allow people to search based on a photo.
 Image labeling has also been demonstrated to generate speech to describe images to blind people.

 Scientific research

 Evidence of general impacts

-In April 2024, the Scientific Advice Mechanism to the European Commission published advice including a comprehensive evidence review of the opportunities and challenges posed by artificial intelligence in scientific research.
+In April 2024, the Scientific Advice Mechanism to the European Commission published advice including a comprehensive evidence review of the opportunities and challenges posed by AI in scientific research.